-Our guest on this week’s podcast (be sure to watch on Monday) is Hollie Enniss-Poe, whose son Ben was born with complications that led to early hearing loss.
-Ben, now 17, is among the more than 90 percent of deaf/hard of hearing children born to hearing parents.
-Both Hollie and her husband Brian are hearing, and their family resides in Utah.
+Parenting kids with hearing loss is easier if one is in the know.
+Hearing LIVE!’s guest this week is our friend Hollie Enniss-Poe.
+Her son was born with complications that led to early hearing loss.
+He is now 17 and among the more than 90 percent of deaf/hard of hearing children born to hearing parents.

-Hollie shares their experiences with professionals, the surprising source of connection to organizations that could help, and the research, resilience, and persistence needed to navigate the best way forward for Ben and their family.
+Hollie shares their experiences with professionals.
+She also gives us a surprising source of connection to organizations that can help.
+With research, resilience, and persistence, she was able to navigate the best way forward for her son and their family.

 Organizations mentioned in the podcast, and other helpful links.